Personalizing Interfaces to Humans with User-Friendly Priors: Conclusion

 \section{Conclusion}

 In this paper we studied settings where a robotic interface is attempting to convey information to a human, and there are no pre-existing conventions for how the human should interpret the interface's signals.
-Although different humans may interpret the same signal in different ways, we hypothesized that all humans have underlying patterns they expect the interface to follow (i.e., priors over the space of signal mappings).
+Although different humans may interpret the same signal in different ways, we hypothesized that all humans have underlying patterns they expect the interface to follow.
 We leveraged this insight to propose an information theoretic approach that maximizes the correlation between interface and human while biasing the interface towards user-friendly priors.
 In practice, this resulted in self-adjusting interfaces that adapted their own signals to better convey information to the human.
 When compared to model-based and end-to-end baselines across simulations and a user study with $15$ participants, we found that incorporating priors accelerated adaptation and improved communication from robot to human.